JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 `/f /eval (/it= Jane | Jim) #is invited to my wedding`

-And if you didn't want to have to list all the possibilities explicitly, you could use a nested "/eval' statement to, say, ask which of your classmates is invited:
+This way, if Jim is invited and Jane is not, you'll just see Jim in the results, rather than Jim and everyone else who is invited.
+(Note that there is another way to get the same result: you could search for
+`(Jane /| Jim) /& (/eval /it #is invited to my wedding)`.)

+You can nest `/eval` statements.
+For instance, if Hode were to evaluate the following query:

-`/f /eval (/it= (/eval /it #is a classmate of mine)) #is coming to my wedding`
+`/f /eval (/it= (/eval /it
+                       #is a classmate of mine))
+           #is coming to my wedding`

+it would first (in the inner `/eval`) find every classmate of yours, and then (in the outer `eval`) find which of them is coming to your wedding.
+It would return a list of people, not `#is` relationships.
+(Hode treats all whitespace as a single space;
+I only used newlines and big spaces above to make the query easier to read.)

 #### PITFALL: `/it=` cannot be followed by an alphanumeric character

-`/it=` is a keyword, just like `/it` or `/eval`, which means it must be followed by a non-alphanumeric character (typically a space or a left parenthesis).b Just like writing `/italy` or `/evaleye` would confuse the parser, so too will writing `/it=x` confuse the parser.
+`/it=` is a keyword, just like `/it` or `/eval`, which means it must be followed by a non-alphanumeric character (typically a space or a left parenthesis).
+Just as writing `/italy` or `/evalentine` would confuse the parser, so too will writing `/it=x` confuse the parser.

 ### (Reflexive) transitive search